 “These old buildings also have great stories that can assist in telling a story.
 At the end of the day, people prefer an interesting adaptive reuse apartment vs. a generic “spaceship” new building.” – David Waxman

-– Thank you MMP for the trust on this project.
+Thank you to MMP for the trust on this project.
 For more information about the Civic, check out the website!